UtahRETC/JavaProgrammer1Class2017/modules/review_02/review_02_slides.md

 Or, "Hey Java, go into my house, and here is where the front door is!"

+TODO: the main method has to look the right way so Java knows how to open the door

 -----------------------------------------------------------------------------

 ## Why just _one_ main method?